abao1999/panda/README.md

 ```

 ## Generating Dyst Dataset
 We structure our Arrow files as multivariate trajectories saved per sample instance, with default `1024` numerical integration timesteps.
 Each sample instance is a specific parameter perturbation and initial condition.
-For example, each Arrow file `[sample_idx]_T-1024.arrow` within `data/train/Lorenz` corresponds to a single sample instance of the Lorenz system, and contains trajectories for all coordinates (dimensions) i.e. a numpy array of shape (3, 1024) for the Lorenz system.
+For example, each Arrow file `[SAMPLE_IDX]_T-1024.arrow` within `[DATA_DIR]/train/Lorenz` corresponds to a single sample instance of the Lorenz system, and contains trajectories for all coordinates (dimensions) i.e. a numpy array of shape (3, 1024) for the Lorenz system.

-We provide a script `scripts/dyst_data.py` for dataset generation.
+We provide a script [dyst_data.py](scripts/dyst_data.py) for dataset generation.
 By default, this randomly splits all dysts into a 0.3 test/train split.
 You can manually specify your desired subset.
-We also provide several on-the-fly dataset augmentations compatible with the GluonTS framework, in `chronos_dysts/augmentations.py`.

-Currently implemented data augmentations:
-- RandomAffineTransform
-- RandomConvexCombinationTransform
-- RandomProjectedSkewTransform

-Skew product systems are a work in progress.
+Run `python scripts/dyst_data.py`.
 You can test the generated data and the data augmentations using our test scripts, e.g. `python tests/test_dyst_data.py Lorenz` and `python tests/test_augmentations.py Lorenz Rossler`.

+We provide a script [skew_product.py](scripts/skew_product.py) to generate trajectories for pairs dynamical systems, where the first system (the driver) is driving the second system (the response).
+TODO: work in progress

 ## Training
 Our train and eval scripts use hydra for hierarchical config, and you can log experiments to wandb.
 You can simply run `CUDA_VISIBLE_DEVICES=0 python scripts/train.py` to run with the default configs.
 To run with custom configs,